 3. Standout ways to use QR on Personal stationery

 Stationery is the way we present ourselves in day-to-day life.
 We use business cards to exchange contacts, send letters to the clients, present CVs while interviewing, give greetings on occasions, and many more.
-There are a number of ways to enhance your personal stationery using QR codes.
-Everyone’s personal stationery may be different, but this list can give you some inspirations.
+There are many ways to enhance your stationery using QR codes.
+Everyone’s personal stationery may be different, but this list can give you some inspiration.

-Almost all of us send greeting cards to friends and family on special occasions like festivals or birthdays but didn’t think QR codes can add more fun to it.
-Add short stories if kids are going to receive your card, make them feel delighted.
+Almost all of us send greeting cards to friends and family on special occasions like festivals or birthdays but didn’t think QR codes could add more fun to it.
+Add short stories if kids will receive your card and make them feel delighted.
 Also, you can redirect the QR with the link that may add a surprise element to your greeting.

 Resume / CV

 Resumes are popular applications using scannable codes nowadays.
 You can now link a QR code to a video or a PDF file of the portfolio or attach the extended version of your print resume.
-Impress your interviewers by linking the appropriate media with the QR codes.
+Impress your interviewers by embedding the appropriate media with QR codes.

-Adding scannable codes to the letters can provide the information on who you are and how you can help them.
-You can also add QR code on the envelope giving a quick way to reach more useful information.
+Adding scannable codes to the letters can provide information on who you are and how you can help them.
+You can also add a QR code on the envelope giving a quick way to reach more helpful information.

-Again, QR can be added to the invitations to simplify things or to give extra information to the invitees.
+Again, a QR on invitations can simplify things or give the invitees extra information.
 One can add Google maps location on their invitation card so that their guests can easily find the venue or add a schedule of the entire function and help guests to attend it on time.

 4. Rent or sell your apartment

-A cool way to invite buyers, brokers, and renters to your property is by printing a life-size QR Code and sticking it on the wall or window of your house in the place for ‘For Rent/ Buying’ signboard.
-You can encode email address, contact details, or picture gallery of the insides of the house.
+A terrific way to invite buyers, brokers, and renters to your property is by printing a life-size QR Code and sticking it on the wall or window of your house in the place for the ‘For Rent/Buying’ signboard.
+You can encode email addresses, contact details, or a picture gallery of the insides of the house.